-There are varying factors that contribute towards the cost of web application development.
+There are varying factors that contribute to the cost of web application development.
 For instance, a one-page website will cost much less than an extensive page with a complex structure.
 Following are some of the major factors that contribute to estimating the cost of web development:

 Domain Name and Hosting – The URL of the website is a unique address that is used to identify your website.
 Domain names usually have to be registered annually and this cost can be anywhere from £5 to even £1000.
 Hosting allows the website to have a space on the server making it accessible on the internet around the globe.
 Depending on the features, hosting can range between being free and a few hundred dollars.

 Website Design – The website design can cost anywhere from £250 to even £20,000.
 A skin or a template will cost less than a designed, custom-made website.